 No, there will be no mess at all when you have Sweeps & Ladders on the job!
 We lay out drop cloths on the floors and surrounding furniture, and operate powerful vacuum cleaners to keep the soot and debris from entering your home.

 During a chimney cleaning, we clean everything from the firebox and smoke chamber to the flue.
 Whether you have blockages, soot buildup, nesting materials, or flammable creosote in your chimney, we’ll get rid of it.
 We’ll also inspect the crown/chase cover, the masonry work, the chimney cap, the damper, and the flashing, and provide you with pictures of our work and our findings.

 What is carbon monoxide?

-Carbon monoxide is colorless, odorless, tasteless gas.
+Carbon monoxide is a colorless, odorless, tasteless gas.